hyejeonc/proteinhmm/README.md

-#Prediction of protein secondary structure from amino acid sequence - Bioinformatics approach
+## Hiddem Markov Model : Prediction of protein secondary structure
-##There are many folders and files, but only **final** folder is related to the complete program
+##### This is a repository for project 'Prediction of protein secondary structure from sequence by Hiddem Markov Model(HMM) method' for a course 'MOL3022- Bioinformatics - Method Oriented Project' at NTNU, in spring 2019.

-###This is a repository for project 'Prediction of protein secondary structure from sequence by Hiddem Markov Model(HMM) method' for ###project in course 'MOL3022- Bioinformatics - Method Oriented Project' at NTNU, in spring 2019.
+####### There are many folders and files, but only **final** folder is related to the complete program

 Main files(./final/)
 - hiddenmarkovmodel.py  -- main file -- to be updated after 8th Mar - 22nd Mar, 2019